 What is Breast Augmentation?

-Breast Augmentation is a surgical procedure to enlarge your breasts through the placement of breast implants.
-Having a breast augmentation will enlarge naturally small breasts and can restore breast volume lost after pregnancy, breast feeding or significant weight loss.
+Breast Augmentation or breast enhancement is a surgical procedure to enlarge your breasts through the placement of breast implants.
+Having a breast augmentation will enlarge naturally small breasts and can restore breast volume lost after pregnancy, breastfeeding or significant weight loss.
 Having this surgery is designed to help improve one’s self-image and allow a woman to feel better about herself.

 Ultimately, breast augmentation surgery can amplify a woman’s confidence in her body by correcting concerns such as: